The marriage of Computers and Video has existed for over a 1/4 century. Now it’s every easier and cheaper to join the revolution.

 My biggest pet peeve

-This is directed at the seeming throngs of iPhone and other smart phone users that do not know how to shoot video.
+This is aimed at the seeming throngs of iPhone and other smart phone users that do not know how to shoot video.

 So why do you insist on shooting video for the one on the right?